Iran's missile programme is non-negotiable, says Rouhani

-DUBAI (Reuters) - Iranian President Hassan Rouhani said on Monday that Tehran’s missile programme was non-negotiable and that U.S. President-Elect Joe Biden is “well aware of it”.
+DUBAI (Reuters) -Iranian President Hassan Rouhani said on Monday that Tehran’s missile programme, seen by Washington as a threat to regional stability, was non-negotiable and that U.S. President-Elect Joe Biden is “well aware of it”.

 Biden’s victory has raised the possibility that Washington could rejoin a deal Iran reached with world powers in 2015, and he appears to see a return as a prelude to wider talks on Iran’s nuclear work, its ballistic missiles and regional activities.